nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 * Use mocking where it makes sense not where it makes things easier/quicker to implement.

 #### UI Tests
-* Rely on generic css selectors (classes vs auto-generated xpaths)
+* Rely on generic css selectors (ids, names, and classes vs auto-generated xpaths)
 * Use [Page Objects or Page Components](https://martinfowler.com/bliki/PageObject.html) liberally

 #### API Tests